-The amended and restated consolidated financial statements include the accounts of the Company and entities (including special purpose entities) controlled by the Company and its subsidiaries.
+The consolidated financial statements include the accounts of the Company and entities (including special purpose entities) controlled by the Company and its subsidiaries.

-The amended and restated consolidated financial statements incorporate the financial statements of the Company and entities (including special purpose entities) controlled by the Company and its subsidiaries.
+The consolidated financial statements incorporate the financial statements of the Company and entities (including special purpose entities) controlled by the Company and its subsidiaries.
 Control is achieved when the Company:

-- has power over the investee; - · is exposed, or has rights, to variable returns from its involvement with the investee; and - · has the ability to use its power to affect its returns.
+- has power over the investee; - is exposed, or has rights, to variable returns from its involvement with the investee; and - has the ability to use its power to affect its returns.